-- Brinkmanship is the strategy of pushing dangerous engagements to the brink of active conflict, with the goal of achieving a positive outcome for yourself by intimidating your opponent.
+- Brinkmanship is a strategy that involves pushing volatile engagements to the brink of active conflict, with the goal of achieving a positive outcome for yourself.

 An in-depth discussion of this strategy and others appears in “The Art of Strategy: A Game Theorist’s Guide to Success in Business and Life”.
 It’s a good read for someone looking to understand basic game theory and how it applies to real-life situations.